 Hair loss is a natural part of aging for many people.
 According to the American Academy of Dermatology, hereditary hair loss with age is the most common cause of hair loss in both men and women.

-People with HIV receiving medication now have a near-normal life expectancy.
-Many may experience hair loss as they grow older.
+People with HIV receiving medication now have a

 Hair loss is a symptom of syphilis, and it is also a side effect of acyclovir (Zovirax), a medication that treats genital herpes.

 Additionally, other medical conditions that affect people with HIV may trigger excessive hair loss.
-For example, iron-deficiency anemia, characterized by low blood iron stores, is more common among people with HIV than in others.
+For example, iron-deficiency anemia, characterized by low blood iron stores, is

 Some research links iron deficiency with hair loss, although there is not enough evidence to determine if low iron levels actually cause thinning hair.